-Solomon Islands had led me to believe that there were in fact no restaurants at all in the country with my trip around the capital city.
+Solomon Islands street food you say?
+The Solomon Islands had led me to believe that there were in fact no restaurants at all in the country with my trip around the capital city.
 And that people merely chewed the narcotic “betel nut” when they were hungry.
 Thankfully, the second proved me to be very wrong.
+Betel nut does not qualify as Solomon Islands street food, I will say that one for nothing.
+In fact the local obsession with said nut is rather worrying and I say this as a smoker.
+Turns out there are worse legal addictions than a tab.

 It is a country that has had a fair bit of strife.
 And recently, Solomon Islands called a failed state.
 A lot of this strife has been directed at the Chinese community.
 Who like in other countries such as Indonesia, and the Philippines have been accused of taking and controlling all the wealth.